270 Days Until Havoc and The Uncertain End (part 1)

 “No?”
 Tyler chuckled.

 “EverDanger would never visit me.”
 No matter how much he wanted to join them.
 No matter he wanted to challenge Kim or Phil.
 No matter how much he wanted to learn from Uly.
 No matter how much he wanted to have a conversation with Evester, son of the head Scientist supervising the Yasloughve Project.
-No matter what, he was trapped here.
+No matter how much he wanted to reach out and touch Evester, cataclysmic playboy who never dated.
+No matter how much he wanted to look into Evester’s eyes and… No matter what, he was trapped.
 And EverDanger would never come to him.

 “Then I suppose all that means is that you can practice.”
 Tyler smiled a wide smile.
 Tyler’s smiles were always the best.